lesfrost/CWIN17-TensorFlow/README.md

 In order to train our animal detector we are going to develop a python script.
 If you want a python editor suggest you download atom here http://atom.io .
 Go for the windows installer.

-Download the cow_trainer.py file into the same working folder as you downloaded the data zip file.
+.Download the cow_trainer.py file into the same working folder as you downloaded the data zip file.
 The python code has quite a few dependencies that have to be downloaded.

 This is where it gets slightly complex because a lot of the maths packages required are in C, Cython and Fortran code for which most people don't have compilers so you need to download the precompiled execuatble code to match your CPU architecture.
 The best way to do this is from the http://www.lfd.uci.edu/~gohlke/pythonlibs/